jimhigson/oboe.js/writing/main/3_Background.md

 <people>
    <person>
       <name>
-         <isNot><surname>Bond</surname></isNot>
+         <isNot>Bob</isNot>
       </name>
    </person>
 </people>
 ~~~~

-The typical use pattern of XPath or JSONPath is to search for nodes once
-the whole serialisation has been parsed into a DOM-style model.
-JSONPath
-implementation only allows for search-type usage:
-To examine a whole document for the
-list of nodes that match a JSONPath expression the whole of the tree is
-required.
-But to evaluate if a single node matches an expression, only
-the *path of the descent from the root to that node* is required -- the
-same state as a programmer usually maintains whilst employing a SAX
-parser.
-This is possible because JSONPath does not have a way to express
-the relationship with sibling nodes, only ancestors and decedents.

 Create own language variant for these purposes.
 Such a language would
 require a reflection on how higher-level types are distinguished in
 JSON.
+JSONPath does not have a way to express the relationship with
+sibling nodes, only ancestors and decedents.

 One limitation of the JSONPath language is that it is not possible to
 construct an 'containing' expression.
 CSS4 allows this in a way that is